kasech-isaac/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+Node.js is a platform used to execute javascript applications ouside of the prowser.
+Express is node web framwork. it's underlying library for node.

 1. Understand and explain the use of Middleware?
+Middleware provide a way to wxtend the futeres provided by the express fram work.

 1. The basic principles of the REST architectural style.
+REST is a convention or agreed-upon recommendation, for nameing and organizing API endpoint.
 1. Understand and explain the use of Express Routers.
+Routers is a way to map incoming req to servers from clients to the appropriate request handeler function.
-1. Describe tooling used to manually test the correctness of an API.
+1. Describe tooling used to manually test the correctness of an API. insomnia is used to test our API
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions